jcsargis00/School_District_Analysis/README.md

 #
 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 #
+##
+## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 ### Before data cleanup:
 * average math score, average reading score, % passing math, % passing reading, % passing math and reading
 * 79.0, 81.9, 75, 86, 65